Virtueller Körper

 ISO 14155

-The international standard "ISO 14155:2020 Clinical investigation of medical devices in humans - Good clinical practice" currently represents the state of the art, but it is not yet harmonized with the MDR.
-But recital 64 of the MDR specifically mentions the previous version of ISO 14155.
+The international standard “ISO 14155:2020 Clinical investigation of medical devices for human subjects - Good clinical practice” currently represents the state of the art.
+Although the standard has not yet been harmonized under the MDR, the previous version of ISO 14155 is explicitly mentioned in recital 64 of the MDR.

 Definitions